mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 My only regret about my broker agreement with Quiet Light was that part of their commission was a percentage of the value of my inventory at the time of the sale.

-I didn't realize it at the beginning, but it makes no sense to me that that my inventory levels would affect the broker's cut.
+I didn't realize it at the beginning, but paying the broker based on inventory makes no sense.

-As an example, imagine that I place new orders with my manufacturer when the stock levels at my warehouse are worth about $50k.
-And suppose that I place orders in batches of $100k, so my inventory level can vary between around $50k and $150k.

-If the deal happens to close when my inventory is $150k, I owe the broker $10k (10% of $100k) more than if it closed at $50k.
-So the broker is getting $10k even though they didn't get .
+First, the value of TinyPilot's inventory could vary by a factor of four depending on where we are in the manufacturing cycle.
+The broker has no influence over our inventory levels, and I don't benefit from having higher inventory levels, so why should I pay the broker $20k if my inventory is high vs. $5k if my inventory is low?

 Worse, the extra $10k I pay the broker for inventory is a pure loss for me.
 In an asset sale, the buyer purchases the inventory at cost, so if I buy an extra $100k of inventory, the buyer reimburses me the extra $100k, but I still owe the broker $10k out of pocket.